 - Virginia Mist Island with Super White perimeter

 These tips should give you a good idea of how to start planning your mixed-granite kitchen.
 It’s important to carefully consider all the factors in your kitchen that will make or break the look, including cabinet layout, lighting, and decor in surrounding rooms.
 However, at the end of the day, don’t forget that the best decorating tip is to trust your instincts.
 You know best what is beautiful to you.
-We’re just here to help you sort through all the great choice available.
+We’re here to help you sort through all the great choices available.

 image source: Houzz